babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 protocols, language parsers, and more features to be hooked into PostgreSQL that are required by Babelfish to work.
 The second one contains extensions to support the T-SQL protocol, the T-SQL language, the TDS Protocol, etc.

-The Babelfish PostgreSQL engine source code can be downloaded from [here](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish).
+The Babelfish for PostgreSQL engine source code can be downloaded from [here](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish).

 The Babelfish extensions source code can be downloaded